-Online Medical Billing & Coding Certificate Programs
+Accredited Medical Billing & Coding Online Programs

 Search For Schools

-Featured Online Medical Billing & Coding Schools
+Featured Online Schools in Medical Billing & Coding

 Admission requirements for the program include a high school diploma or GED, a completed application, at least one official transcript from either high school or a previously attended college, and if the student has previously attended college outside of the U.S., TOEFL or IELTS scores.
 An official course-by-course transcript evaluation may be required of applicants with degrees from foreign institutions as well.

-Made up of 30 credit-hours, the program provides students with an understanding of anatomy, software related to medical billing, and medical coding.
+Made up of 30 credit hours, the program provides students with an understanding of anatomy, software related to medical billing, and medical coding.
 Some of the topics students explore include sectional anatomy, medical terminology, medical billing, physician-based medical coding, and medical billing software.
-Furthermore, the 30 credits earned in this certificate program can be applied as free electives toward Drexel University’s fully-online BS in health services administration program.
+Furthermore, the 30 quarter credits earned in this certificate program can be applied as free electives toward Drexel University’s fully-online BS in health services administration program.

 Upon completing this program, students become eligible to take the associated national certification exams, such as Certified Medical Reimbursement Specialist (CRMS) Board Exam, the Certified Professional Medical Auditor Board Exam, and the Certified Coding Specialist Physician-Based Board Exam.
 Graduates of the program can pursue roles such as medical coding, medical billing, medical auditing, medical transcription, and medical records.